polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 funds on Asset Hub.

 - 🚨 All funds will be **moved** from the Relay Chain to the Asset Hub.
+> [!CAUTION]
-- 🚨 Account IDs of parachain sovereign accounts will be translated from their Relay child to their sibling parachain account.
+> Account IDs of parachain sovereign accounts will be translated from their Relay child to their sibling parachain account.
 - The Account ID of normal accounts will stay the same.

 ## Sovereign Account Translation